NExON-Bayes: A Bayesian approach to network estimation informed by ordinal covariates: Results

-NExON-Bayes's framework provides unique insights into molecular networks by estimating covariate dependencies.
+NExON-Bayes' framework provides unique insights into molecular networks by estimating the relation between the covariate and the conditional dependence.
 In essence, inspecting the edges corresponding to the largest absolute posterior point estimates of $\beta_{ij}$ could help identify biological processes that characterise tumour progression when used to estimate the proteomic networks of BRCA patients.
-Figure \ref{fig:TCGA_betas} shows the subnetworks consisting of the edges corresponding to the $50$ smallest negative values and the $50$ largest positive values of the posterior mean estimate of $\beta_{ij}$.
-To assess whether the borrowing of information facilitated through the inclusion of the edge-specific $\beta_{ij}$ is beneficial in this setting, we then perform a ranked \textit{gene set enrichment analysis} (GSEA) on the two resulting subnetworks.
-For each subnetwork, the proteins are ranked by the sum of all adjacent absolute posterior means of $\beta_{ij}$.
-This way, the proteins are ranked according to the overall strength of their covariate dependencies.
-To perform a GSEA for the networks estimated by SSL, we need to find an equivalent network that expresses the correlations between precision matrix entry and covariate.
-To do this, we use ordinary least squares regression to find the regressive coefficients between each precision matrix entry and covariate.
-The proteins are then ranked similarly as before using sum of adjacent regressive coefficients.
+Figure \ref{fig:TCGA_betas} shows the subnetworks consisting of the edges corresponding to the $50$ largest negative values (in absolute terms) and the $50$ largest positive values of the posterior mean estimate of $\beta_{ij}$.

+To assess whether the borrowing of information facilitated through the inclusion of the edge-specific $\beta_{ij}$ is beneficial in this setting, we perform a ranked \textit{gene set enrichment analysis} (GSEA): \labelms{s1.7}genes are ranked by the sum of the estimated regression coefficients between the proteins which they encode and all other proteins (with positive and negative networks considered separately as in Figure \ref{fig:beta_mat}) and the resulting ranked list is then assessed to find whether genes belonging to predefined, biologically curated gene sets are over-represented towards the extremes (top or bottom) of the ranking, indicating non-random enrichment \citep{subramanian2005gene}.

+We compare the gene sets found to be enriched in the $\beta_{ij}$ coefficients of NExON-Bayes (collectively denoted $\boldsymbol{\beta}_{\text{NExON}}$) with those found to be enriched in the coefficients estimated by GraphR ($\boldsymbol{\beta}_{\text{GraphR}}$), which is a graphical model that accounts for covariate information and adopts a decoupling strategy, wherein $\beta_{ij}$ coefficients are estimated separately before applying a variational Bayes inference algorithm.
+This differs to NExON-Bayes, which estimates each $\beta_{ij}$ and the precision matrix entries in conjunction within the VBECM algorithm.
+GraphR also enforces sparsity through a spike-and-slab prior on the precision matrices and uses $\beta_{ij}$ to represent the effect of the covariate on edge-specific regression \citep{chen2025probabilistic}.
+This is very similar to NExON-Bayes and thereby provides a suitable and interesting comparison.
+GSEA finds 23 gene sets enriched in $\boldsymbol{\beta}_{\text{GraphR}}$, versus 22 in $\boldsymbol{\beta}_{\text{NExON}}$, where a 5\% threshold on the nominal $p$-value of each is employed, along with a 25\% false discovery rate threshold.
+(Supplementary Material 3.3, Tables S5 \& S6).